Puerto Rican hip-hop: Early influences (late 1970s-1980s)

 During the early days of hip-hop in 1972, marginalized black and Afro-Caribbean communities (along with Nuyorican communities in the Bronx) started producing the hip-hop movement.
 What at first was a coping mechanism to their environment of marginalization and poverty, an anti-drug, anti-violence social movement began a musical revolution in the Bronx.
 American Artists like DJ Kool Herc, Africa Bambaataa, DJ Disco Wiz laid the groundworks of the hip-hop movement, while groups like Rock Steady Crew contribute heavily to the breakdancing movement, adding their contributions to the multicultural movement.
-Despite circulating beliefs saying "Puerto Ricans co-created hip-hop", it is important to note that old-school hip-hop and the hip-hop movement in general was an African-American movement based off of African-American music in the United States inherent to the intrinsic roots of African-American people.
+Despite circulating beliefs saying "Puerto Ricans co-created hip-hop", it is important to note that old-school hip-hop and the hip-hop movement in general was an African-American movement based on African-American music in the United States inherent to the intrinsic roots of African-American people.
 However, it is equally important to include the indispensable contributions of Nuyoricans that played a role in the shaping of American hip-hop.

 In the 1960s and 1970s, the Bronx was a hotbed of crime with warring gangs going after each other's throats, and the Bronx itself was the battlefield of all of it.
 Until the gang pact Hoe Avenue peace meeting was catalyzed after the death of Afro-Nuyorican-Jewish founder of street gang/band leader, Benjamin Melendez (Also known as "Black Benjie") in honor of Black Benjie trying to stop a gang fight.
 Several dangerous and notorious gangs such as the Savage Skulls, the Ghetto Brothers, the Black Spades, the Tomahawks, Latin Kings, and many more came together to this single spot to arrange a truce to end all gang-on-gang violence, instead replacing the violence with dancing, rap competitions, DJing, and graffiti.
 Afrika Bambaataa played a key role in this meeting, whom set the terms and foundation of the hip-hop movement.
 He was a member of the Black Spades African-American street gang.